 Vitamin and mineral supplements serve a purpose for some people; for others, being wary of what you might be getting with dietary supplements is warranted.
 First, consider what’s in the bottle.
 For example, though the supplement container labels may indicate the contents and suggested serving size, what an individual person needs in terms of a given nutrient will vary.
 Along those lines, both of you might be wondering if “more is better” when it comes to the healthy stuff — and with supplements, that’s not necessarily the case.
-Taking too much of certain ones can pose some serious health risks (take a look at Extra vitamin E — Is it safe? and Health effects of ingesting too much vitamin C for some instances where this is the case).
+Taking too much of certain ones can pose some serious health risks (take a look at Health effects of ingesting too much vitamin C for some instances where this is the case).
 It’s also worth investigating whether certain supplements are safe based on your current health status.
 Some people may be at a higher risk for adverse health effects when taking dietary supplements with prescription medications or prior to some surgical procedures.
 What’s more: while the U.S. Food and Drug Administration (FDA) does set out quality standards to ensure that the contents and amounts of what the manufacturers indicate are in a given supplement, they do not ensure that any dietary supplement is safe or effective.